 Integration is the hallmark of effective health systems.
 As health systems move aggressively towards implementing organizational system changes, the ability to think integratively will be paramount.
 Integrative thinkers build models rather than choose between them.
 Their models include consideration of numerous variables such as clients, employees, other health service providers, cost structures, health sector evolution and legislative environment.
 Their models capture the complicated, multi-faceted and multi-directional causal relationships between the key variables in any problem.
 Integrative thinkers consider the problem as a whole, rather than breaking it down and farming out the parts.
 They creatively resolve tensions without making costly trade-offs, turning challenges into opportunities.
 Health sector leaders will be exposed to a range of integrative thinking frameworks and tools and will develop the means to adapt and apply them to their organizations.

-Brian Golden is the Vice-Dean of MBA Programs; the Sandra Rotman Chair in Health Sector Strategy at the University of Toronto and The University Health Network (joint appointment Faculty of Medicine); Professor of Strategic Management at Rotman; Co-Academic Director, Global Executive MBA for Healthcare and the Life Sciences and Executive Director for Collaborative For Health Sector Strategy.
+Brian Golden is the Sandra Rotman Chair in Health Sector Strategy at the University of Toronto and The University Health Network (joint appointment Faculty of Medicine); Professor of Strategic Management at Rotman; Co-Academic Director, Global Executive MBA for Healthcare and the Life Sciences and Academic Director, Sandra Rotman Centre for Health Sector Strategy.
 Brian conducts research and teaches in the areas of strategic change and implementation, health system integration and funding, governance, organizational strategy and leadership.
 Among his published work are articles in The Canadian Medical Association Journal, Health Policy, Healthcare Quarterly, Healthcare Papers, Healthcare Management Science, The Annals of Pharmacotherapy, Clinical Oncology, The Strategic Management Journal, Management Science, Administrative Science Quarterly Academy of Management Journal, Academy of Management Review, and The Harvard Business Review.

 Rotman Executive Program faculty are known for their ability to translate the latest research into practical applications for the workplace, and to transmit skills to participants with the best teaching techniques.
 Industry leaders contribute to our programs to bring you the most up-to-date best practices and a wealth of real-world experience.